geosolutions-it/MapStore2/docs/developer-guide/local-config.md

   }],
   // flag for postponing mapstore 2 load time after theme "loadAfterTheme": false,
+  // if defined, WMS layer styles localization will be added "localizedLayerStyles": {
+      // name of the ENV parameter variable that is needed for localization proposes "name": "mapstore_language"
+  },
   // optional state initializer (it will override the one defined in appConfig.js) "initialState": {
       // default initial state for every mode (will override initialState imposed by plugins reducers)